Tikamgarh district

 It is bounded on the east and southeast by Chhatarpur District of Madhya Pradesh, and by the Uttar Pradesh districts of Lalitpur on the west and Niwari District on the north.

-Origin of name
+Etymology

-The district is named after its headquarters, Tikamgarh.
+The district was named after its headquarters, Tikamgarh.
 The original name of the town was Tihri.
 In 1783, the ruler of Orchha Vikramajit (1776–1817) shifted his capital from Orchha to Tihri and renamed it Tikamgarh (Tikam is one of the names of Krishna).